-Admission requires the successful completion of FYW 100 or FYW 100P (with a B or better), PSYC 110 (with a C or better) and ECED 290 (grade of B- or higher), and an overall G.P.A. of 2.75.
+Admission requires the successful completion of FYW 100 or FYW 100P (with a B or better), PSYC 110 (with a C or better), FNED 101, and ECED 290 (grade of B- or higher), and an overall G.P.A. of 2.75.
 Candidates are also required to submit current valid BCIs at various times throughout the program in order to participate in practicum experiences.

 Retention Requirements